50 Mesmerizing Attractions in the Southwest

 20. Treasure Falls

 Treasure Falls is a gorgeous 105 foot tall 2 tier waterfall in the San Juan National Forest in Pagosa Springs, a quaint Colorado town in the Four Corners region.
-Few spectacular waterfalls are as easily accessible as Treasure Falls which requires a simple (though quite steep with a quick 300 feet of elevation gain) trek of just a quarter of a mile.
-The hike is peaceful and beautiful as you are surrounded by tall pine forests.
+Few spectacular waterfalls are as easily accessible as Treasure Falls which requires a simple (though quite steep 300 foot climb) trek of just a quarter of a mile.
+The hike is peaceful and beautiful as tall pine forests comprise the background.

 The name Treasure Falls comes from a local legend of a buried chest of gold hidden somewhere within the mountains.
-Whether or not any hidden gold remains to be found, the hike itself and the Pagosa area in general really is the hidden treasure.
+Whether or not any hidden gold remains to be found, the hike itself really is the hidden treasure.
 This area is home to so many gorgeous hikes, is just an hour away from the breathtaking Durango & Silverton Railroad, and is home to the best hot springs resort in the country.
-It is a must visit for nature lovers & hikers.
+Pagosa is a must visit for nature lovers & hikers.

 Location: Just a few miles outside of Pagosa Springs, Colorado